Title

 Republic Act No. 7904 requires the COMELEC to provide registered voters with official sample ballots, voter information sheets, and a list of candidates at least 30 days before an election, in order to guide voters on how to properly fill out and fold official ballots and provide necessary information for voting.

-The main purpose of Republic Act No. 7904 is to amend Section 185 of the Omnibus Election Code to require the Commission on Elections (COMELEC) to furnish every registered voter with an official sample ballot, voters information sheet, and a list of candidates at least thirty days before an election.
+To amend Section 185 of the Omnibus Election Code by requiring the COMELEC to furnish every registered voter, at least 30 days before an election, with an official sample ballot, a voter information sheet, and a list of candidates, through specified delivery methods.

-The Commission must send every registered voter an unfilled official sample ballot, a voter information sheet, and a list of all registered national, provincial, and city candidates to be voted in the election.
+An unfilled official sample ballot, a voter information sheet, and a list of all registered national, provincial, and city candidates to be voted in the election.

 Analyze Cases Smarter, Faster